You want smart political talk without the meltdowns?

 That's the document.

-You did so agree to it.
+He did so agree to it.

-Because they knew damn well they were getting a get out of jail free card.
+And if not, we were changing our plea to not guilty because they knew damn well they were getting a get out of jail free card.

-Anyway, so but what's interesting about that, if you look at the timeline, the FBI gives Congress the 1023 form.
+Anyway, so, but what's interesting about that, if you look at the timeline, the FBI gives Congress the 1023 form.

 Remember that?

-After months and months and months and months of waiting.
+That was on June 7th after months and months and months and months of waiting.

-Anyway, that's the one that documented the bribery allegations against Joe and Hunter Biden from that credible source, you know, that being the Barisma CEO by the credible FBI source, the one that the FBI in the past has paid hundreds of thousands of dollars to.
+You know, that being the Burismo CEO by the credible FBI source, the one that the FBI in the past has paid hundreds of thousands of dollars to.

 And lo and behold, I know it's a coincidence, but I'm just pointing it out.